-1. A wooden form is shaped, and a number of sheets of Japanese paper are pasted to the wooden form with glue and dried.
+1. A wooden mold is shaped, and a number of sheets of Japanese paper are pasted to it with glue and dried.
 (Video: 0:31-)

-2. When the glue dries, open the back and belly with a small knife and remove the wooden mold.
+2. When the glue dries, the back and belly are opened with a small knife and the wooden mold is removed.

-3. After taking out the wooden form, paste the cut Japanese paper again and re-coat with a special paint.
+3. After the wooden mold is removed, Japanese paper is pasted over the mold again and re-coated with a special paint.